sasanquaa/komari/docs/general.md

   - **When using this capture mode, key inputs will also be affected:**
     - **Make sure the window on top of the capture area is focused by clicking it for key inputs to work**
     - For example, if you have Notepad on top of the game and focused, it will send input to the Notepad instead of the game

+You can also directly select which window to capture via `Capture Handle`.

 ## Video guides
 1. [Basic operations](https://youtu.be/8X2CKS7bnHY?si=3yPmVPaMsFEyDD8c)